isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 ### NATIONAL ANTHEM & PLEDGE

 *   Students who are Singapore citizens must stand at attention to sing the National Anthem and take the Pledge.
-*   Students are to take the Pledge with their right fist placed over your heart.
+*   Students are to take the Pledge with their right fist placed over their heart.
 *   Students who are not Singapore citizens should also stand at attention during the flag-raising ceremony.
 *   Students must sing the school song, school hymn and school creed with respect.